Building A Budget With Allocations - All Flexibility Levels

 The Role of Social Workers

-Social workers are the only school-based mental health staff who are both licensed by the Department of Health (DOH) and the OSSE.
+Social Workers are the only school-based mental health staff who are both licensed by the Department of Health (DOH) and the OSSE.
 They are trained to provide mental health evidenced-based treatments and practices to students and are best suited to provide behavior support services as prescribed on student’s 504 Plans and Individual Education Program.
-Social workers also complete social work assessments, functional behavior assessments (FBAs) and behavior intervention plans (BIPs) to help school teams make data-informed decisions related to modifying behavior.
+Social Workers also complete social work assessments, functional behavior assessments (FBAs) and behavior intervention plans (BIPs) to help school teams make data-informed decisions related to modifying behavior.

 Allocation Flexibilities